 Biologist and Educator

 I am an Assistant Professor at North Central College, a small liberal arts school outside of Chicago.
 My research interests are in the roles of symbiotic fungal networks on plant interactions and community structuring.
-I am also interested in the science of pedagogy, specifically active-learning strategies like research-based courses for incoming undergraduate students.
+I am also interested in pedagogy, specifically focusing on active-learning strategies like research-based courses for first year undergraduate biology students.

 National Science Foundation Postdoctoral Grant awarded for work with Native American students on the roles of common mycorrhizal networks of invasive species on mycorrhizal communities